RobDay-Reynolds/zotfiles/README.md

 This repo contains three things:

 1. dotfiles (.zshrc, etc)
-1. scripts to install said dotfiles and their possible prerequisites (oh-my-zsh)
+1. scripts to install said dotfiles and their possible prerequisites (ohmyzsh)
 1. instructions for how to consume the above 2 things

 ## Usage